-While recycling efforts have come leaps and bounds in recent years, there is still a long way to go to reverse the damage caused by decades of improper waste disposal.
+While recycling efforts have come leaps and bounds in recent years, there is a still a long way to go to reverse the damage caused by decades of improper waste disposal.
 Most people are doing their part, taking the time to sort and recycle everyday goods while being more conscious about buying eco-friendly products that can be easily recycled.

 Of course, that is only half the battle, as most pollution from waste disposable comes from companies around the world.
 Many are trying to show their environmental friendliness to consumers but how far are they really going to reduce their waste output and increase recycling?